 The University Food Services on the Montgomery campus are managed by Culinary Management Solutions (CMS).
-CMS provides dining hall services in the J. L. Perry Cafeteria, café/fast food services in the Multiplex Grill and Café Sienna, and catering services for University events such as the Dinner Theater and Bible Lectureship.
-The University Food Services are open to student, faculty, staff, and the public.
+CMS provides dining hall services in the J. L. Perry Cafeteria, café/fast food services in the Multiplex Grill and Café Siena, and catering services for University events such as Inspire.
+The University Food Services are open to students, faculty, staff, and the public.
 The University does not currently offer food services on the extended campuses, but each campus has a wide range of restaurants and diners in the area.